intel/dptf/README.txt

 * The daemon is intermittently dying after a period of time.
 The root cause is unknown at this time.
 The issue is under investigation.

+* When the system first boots the daemon will sporadically appear to start but the DPTF application is not running.
+The workaround is to restart the daemon with "sudo initctl restart dptf".
+We have root caused the issue and are currently working on a fix for the next release.

-* Running the esif_ufd without specifying the absolute path "/usr/bin/esif_ufd" will occasionally fail.
-This is due to directory path issues and will be addressed in the next release.
+* Compiling the code with any level of optimization beyong -O0 is causing the code to break.
+Do not compile with optimization at this time.
+This will be addressed in the next release.

-* The Dptf.so currently resides in /usr/lib instead of /usr/lib64.
-This will
-be addressed in the next release.